dist-r/rcontacts-client/README.md

 - Add your implementation in a top-level folder named after the framework (e.g. `next`, `nuxt`, `solid`).
 - Add screenshots to `assets/<framework>/` and follow the naming convention used in this repo.
-- Update this README to add a short section describing your implementation and supporting libraries.
+- Update this README to add a short section describing your implementation and supporting libraries, including "**by [Your Name]**" to credit yourself.
 - Open a PR with your changes and a brief explanation of what you implemented.

 If you'd like to discuss first, open an issue describing the intended implementation and any questions about API integration.